I wish to be very clear up front about what I am not doing in this post, as well as its basic underlying assumptions.

 I will call this abortion shaming.

-When people abortion shame they may do things like use verbal or actual images of aborted fetuses to shame people who disagree with them, to shut down dialogue, or to win political discussions they feel like they are losing.
+When people abortion shame they may do things like use verbal or actual images of aborted fetuses to shame people who disagree with them.
+They also use such images to shut down dialogue, or to win political discussions they feel like they are losing.

-People also abortion shame when they use names like “baby-killer”, “monster”, or “nazi” to silence people who reach different ethical conclusions about abortion or the criminalization of abortion
+People also abortion shame when they use names like “baby-killer”, “monster”, or “nazi”.
+They use such names to silence people who reach different ethical conclusions about abortion or the criminalization of abortion

 Both of these examples are also examples of people weaponizing the abortion issue.
 Once again, when we weaponize an ethical issue, we use it to dominate, control, or assault another person.

-I am an ethicist, political philosopher, and Christian, and abortion-shaming, as well as the weaponizing of the abortion issues, greatly concerns me.
+I am an ethicist, political philosopher, and Christian.
+As such, abortion-shaming, as well as the weaponizing of the abortion issues, greatly concerns me.